A Paper Celestial Sphere

 So if we wish to admire a celestial sphere, a "constellation globe", what can we do?
-A few manufacturers of globes also make celestial spheres as well, such as:
+A few manufacturers of globes also make celestial spheres as well, such as these:

 It is also not too difficult for stone-workers to produce polished stone spheres, and sometimes people turn these stone spheres into globes.
-Even better, if you rest the sphere on a concave water fountain, they will "float", allowing you (with lots of effort) to spin them and turn them any way you wish.
+Even better, if you rest the sphere on a special concave water fountain, it will "float" on a thin layer of water, a little like a car hydroplaning on a wet road, allowing you to spin and turn the globe (with lots of effort) in any direction you wish.
 Such things are called Kugel Fountains, and I really wish there were more of them around.
 This is an example of a kugel fountain globe at my local car wash:

 A Kugel Fountain Globe

-And even better, this is an example of a kugel fountain celestial sphere at Johnson Space Center in Florida.
+Here is an even more impressive example of a kugel fountain... a celestial sphere kugel fountain at Johnson Space Center in Florida: